Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-While the $T$-matrices will be of direct interest to us, for completeness we note that the individual helicity cross-sections can be evaluated.
-For example, for the process $\gamma\gamma\to \pi^+\pi^-$, for helicity $0$, the differential cross-section is
+While the $T$-matrices will be of direct interest to us, for completeness we note that the individual helicity cross-sections can also be evaluated.
+The partial differential cross-section, for example, for the process $\gamma \gamma \to \pi^+ \pi^-$ reads